 I have written many blog posts concerning the worrisome trends in income and earnings.

-Doug Short, in his June 23, 2016 post titled “Real Median Household Income Declined Again in May” produced the chart below.
+Doug Short, in his February 2, 2017 post titled “Real Median Household Income: No Growth in 2016” produced the chart below.
 It is based upon data from Sentier Research, and it shows both nominal and real median household incomes since 2000, as depicted.
 As one can see, post-recession real median household income (seen in the blue line since 2009) remains worrisome.

 (click on chart to enlarge image)